 Table of Contents

-- 4 Why Pests Target Cafeterias
+- 4 Why Pests Target Dining Facilities

-- 5 Lunchroom Pest Risks
+- 5 Dining Facility Pest Risks

-- 6 Tips to Protect Your Cafeterias
+- 6 Tips to Protect Your Dining Facilities

 - 8 The Importance of an IPM Plan

-- 9 Why Higher Education Facilities Turn to American Pest
+- 9 Why Higher Education Facilities

-"
+Turn to American Pest

-...the cafeteria in any given school provides numerous oppotunites for pest...
+...the dining facility in any given college or university provides numerous oppotunites for pest...

-Why Pests Target Cafeterias Like humans, insects and animals need food, water, and some form of shelter in order to survive.
-Unfortunately, the cafeteria in any given school provides various opportunities for pests to find all three of these resources, making it a common problem area.
+Why Pests Target Dining Facilities

+Like humans, insects and animals need food, water, and some form of shelter in order to survive.
+Unfortunately, the dining facility in any given college or university provides numerous opportunities for pests to find all three of these resources, making it a common problem area.
 Staff must deal with these problems in order to prevent food contamination and other problems from arising.
 And because these resources are so plentiful, it also gives any pest that finds its way inside a strong incentive to stay.

-Another factor that contributes to the high potential for a pest infestation in a cafeteria is due to how it operates.
-Because cafeterias are often open for the entire day due to different lunch schedules, kitchens have to operate on a similar schedule - giving pests plenty of opportunities to roam free over the course of the day.
-Operating procedures in the lunchroom can also be a factor.
+Another factor that contributes to the high potential for a pest infestation in a cafe is due to how it operates.
+Because dining halls in higher education settings are often open for the entire day and sometimes into the late hours of the night, kitchens have to operate on a similar schedule - giving pests plenty of opportunities to roam free over the course of the day.
+Likewise, heavy student traffic can give small pests openings throughout the day to slip into the dining hall and head straight for the kitchen.

+Operating procedures in the dining room can also be a factor.
 For instance, if a staff member leaves the door open while taking out garbage bags or cracks a window to help the kitchen air out, he could inadvertently be allowing pests to walk right through the door or open window in the process.
+And of course, failing to clean thoroughly during closing is asking for pests to smell food and find access to the building.

+Dining Facility Pest Risks

-And of course, failing to clean thoroughly at the end of the day is asking for pests to smell food and find access to the building.
-Lunchroom Pest Risks While cafeterias, concession stands and food prep rooms can come under attack from practically any pest, they tend to attract certain insects and rodents more frequently than others.
-In a cafeteria setting, common pest invaders include:
+While dining facilities like dining halls, restaurants and food courts can come under attack from practically any pest, they tend to attract certain insects and rodents more frequently than others.
+In a higher education setting, common pest invaders include:

 Cockroaches: Always on the hunt for food that's been left out or improperly disposed of, cockroaches are a major problem pest because they have the potential to contaminate any food items they come across.
-Once cockroaches get into the lunchroom, allergic reactions and diseases can follow, not to mention the disgust of anyone that comes into contact with one.
+Once cockroaches get into the cafe, allergic reactions and diseases can follow, not to mention the disgust of anyone that comes into contact with one.